AguaClara/Textbook/Sedimentation/Sed_Examples.rst

 **Answer:** The total length of the floc blanket zone for all tanks is 56.24 meters.

-3. How many sedimentation tanks are required to treat the total plant flow?
+**3. How many sedimentation tanks** are required to treat the total plant flow?
 The plant flow rate is the basis of design and the maximum sed tank flow rate is based on the manifold diameter.

 .. code:: python